CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ##### Interoperability aspect-
 While [LMSS APIs](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#5-the-legal-matter-application-programming-interfaces-apis-1) are not supported in Draft LMSS 1.0 Rev 2, suffice to say that they primarily support queries, SQL primary raison d'être, not data verification and validation in relation with blockchains and oracles, etc. This point links back to the conversation on APIs and Protocols where we might want to dig more education and clarifications.

-[Code Sets](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#6-code-sets-1) types might need to be enriched, also as part of the actions required as parameters and output, to warrant AALE interoperability with SALI LMSS, including but not limited to managing new AAS ontologies in a human-AAS interaction and attribution context.
+[Code Sets](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#6-code-sets-1) types might need to be enriched, also as part of the actions required as parameters and output, to warrant AALE _interoperability_ with SALI LMSS, including but not limited to managing new AAS ontologies in a human-AAS interaction and attribution context.

 In [Part D](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#part-d---fully-expanded-sali-lmss-tree-structure-and-detailed-parameters-of-sali-lmss-structure-and-code-browsers) we provided a fully expanded SALI LMSS tree structure and detailed parameters of SALI LMSS structure and code browsers.
-Goingh through the fine print shows where parameters generated by new AAS ontologies in a human-AAS interaction and attribution context; starting obvioulsy with type of legal entity (AALE/DAO), role of human player in relation with AALE/DAO, role of human in a context of attribution of (consequences of) actions of an electronic agent, a possible fully fledged AAS legal agent, type of Law related to characterization and treatment of specific digital / crypto assets, cyber / internet Law and other Laws applicable (Property, Contract, Tort & Restitution, etc) like we again discussed recently, whereas Common Law sounds more advanced than Civil law as we speak.
+Goingh through the fine print shows where parameters generated by new AAS ontologies in a human-AAS interaction and attribution context, starting obvioulsy with:

+- type of legal entity (AALE/DAO),
+- role of human player in relation with AALE/DAO,
+- role of human in a context of attribution of (consequences of) actions of an electronic agent,
+- a possible fully fledged AAS legal agent,
+- type of Law related to characterization and treatment of specific digital / crypto assets,
+- cyber / internet Law and other Laws applicable (Property, Contract, Tort & Restitution, etc)

+like we again discussed recently, whereas Common Law sounds more advanced than Civil law as we speak.

 _**The question of R4 - Roles and Relationships, Rights and Responsibilities**_

 The R4 framework is very important and useful for us to consider for legal analysis in an AALE/human-AAS context.

-In SALI LMSS structure and codes, R4 doesn't appear exactly as such, and this would require some tweaking: Players can in fact have several Roles with distinctive Relationships with other Players, so that would have to be structured in Extensions.
-Rights and Responsibilities are somewhat reflected by "Privileges and Obligations" so that too might do the job.
+In SALI LMSS structure and codes, R4 doesn't appear exactly as such, and this would require some tweaking:

+- Players can in fact have several Roles with distinctive Relationships with other Players, so that would have to be structured in Extensions.
+- Rights and Responsibilities are somewhat reflected by "Privileges and Obligations" so that too might do the job.

 _**AALE/human-AAS context Legal Objects and Legal Functions vs SALI LMSS structure, codes and processes**_

-We also refer to discussions on AALE/human-AAS context Legal Objects and Legal Functions in recent Live sessions, in particular 3rd Live session in Berlin, with Beth, Cem & Jim, Dazza, Bryan, Brenden, and Silke.
+We also refer to discussions on AALE/human-AAS context Legal Objects and Legal Functions in recent Live sessions, in particular 3rd Live session in Berlin, with Beth, Cem & Jim, Dazza, Bryan, Brenden, and Silke:

 ##### Interoperability aspect-
 Intuitively we should still move ahead in a totally independent fashion with regard to specific AALE B/L/T/ design, but bear in mind the issues of _interoperability_ and/or parallelism with the SALI LMSS features.
 More on this below.

-Also, it could be that some of the most (though SQL-based) features of SALI LMSS may be sort of extracted, and integrated with the AALE B/L/T/ design either as a plug-in or as one of the AALE components.
-In which case the extracted SALI LMS relevant features become wrapped up within the AALE B/L/T/ construct.
+Also, it could be that some of the most relevant (though merely SQL-based) features of SALI LMSS may be sort of extracted, and integrated with the AALE B/L/T/ design either as a plug-in or as one of the AALE components.

+In which case the extracted SALI LMSS relevant features become wrapped up within the AALE B/L/T/ construct.

 Intuitively it should matter whether we "like" or not integrating some of SALI LMSS upcoming APIs with the various AALE B/L/T/ construct-based Protocols.
-So we need to dig more these aspects maybe.
+So we need to dig more these aspects, maybe.

 #